 Diagnostic imaging should not be used as a substitute for physical examination, since it is possible for an occult fracture to escape detection on initial radiographic imaging.
 In addition, some fractures may only be detected on specialized radiographic views.
 If a patient has significant tenderness to palpation, pain with weight bearing, or with passive range of motion, then the possibility of an occult fracture should be considered.
 A negative plain film report does not exclude a significant injury.
 In such instances the fracture may only be detected by more advanced imaging modalities such as CT, bone scan, or MRI.

 DIAGNOSIS AND DIFFERENTIAL

 Consider obtaining studies of joints above and below the suspected fracture site, since additional injuries may be present.
 Pediatric patients present a special challenge due to the presence of ossifying growth centers.
 If a fracture is suspected, it is often helpful to obtain comparison films of the unaffected side.
 While many injuries may be treated in the emergency department and then routinely referred for outpatient follow-up, more significant injuries mandate immediate discussion with the orthopedic surgeon.
 Digital imaging is becoming more common, so it is often possible for the consulting orthopedist to conduct a contemporaneous review of the diagnostic studies when consulted by the emergency physician.
 This is not always feasible in rural medical facilities or military environments; therefore, overreliance on technology should not supplant the fundamental skill of describing radiographs.
-The following is a recommended way to verbally describe the fracture to the consultant in order to best communicate ...
+The following is a recommended way to verbally describe the fracture to the consultant in order ...